What becomes possible when art, science, and technology converge in service of human flourishing?

 TRUTH Portal

-TRUTH Portal is an interactive installation that collects and transmits audio-based stories of Black women, by Black women.
-It seeks to combat algorithmic bias and expand the datasets and narratives that shape how Black women and girls are represented.
+An interactive installation that collects and transmits audio-based stories of Black women, by Black women - combating algorithmic bias by expanding the narratives that shape how communities are represented online.

 Experience the portal online at TRUTHPortal.xyz